liquity/bold/README.md

 This is the standard Batog / UniPool reward distribution scheme common across DeFi.

-A Trove’s redistribution gains can also be applied permissionlessly (along with accrued interest) using the function `applyTroveInterestPermissionless`.
-Similarly, batch redistribution gains can be applied with `applyBatchInterestAndFeePermissionless`.
+A Trove’s redistribution gains can also be applied permissionlessly (along with accrued interest) using the function `applyPendingDebt`.

+Pending redistribution debt gains do not bear interest - that is, if a Trove has pending redistribution debt gain then only a part of its total debt earns interest, and the pending redistribution debt gain is not included in the interest accrual calculation.

+All else equal, this means that a Trove with a pending redistribution debt gain gets a lower effective interest rate than a Trove without.
+However, anyone may apply a Trove's pending gains (see above) and force subsequent interest to be generated based on the entire debt.

 ### Redistributions and Corrected Stakes